 1 teaspoon Black Pepper

-2 Chinese Sausages, each cut into 16 round slices
+2 Chinese Sausages (Lạp Xưởng), each cut into 20 round slices

 Keep 1 tablespoon of flour on a side for later.
 Pour the remainder into a mixing bowl.

 Mix all the ingredients except sausages and eggs.
-Do a taste test by microwaving a teaspoon of meat for about 10 seconds.
-Taste the meat and adjust the ingredients to your liking.
-Divide the meat into 16 balls.
-Rub your hands with a little of oil while making the meat balls so that it won't stick your hands.
+Divide the meat into 20 balls.
+Rub your hands with a little of oil while making the meat balls so that it won't stick to your hands.

 Hold the edges of dough over the filling and start folding it into layers while using the other hand's thumb push down the filling.
-At the end, twist all the layers to make it stick together
+At the end, twist all the layers to make it stick together.
+Put the completed bun on a piece of circle paper.